mawds/library-shell/_episodes/03-loop.md

 > ## Nested Loops
 >
 > Suppose we want to set up up a directory structure to organize
-> some experiments measuring reaction rate constants with different compounds
+> several analyses; "context", "frequencies", "style"; for *each* author's text.
-> *and* different temperatures.
-What would be the
+>  What would be the
 > result of the following code:
 >
 > ~~~
-> for species in cubane ethane methane
+> for author in Addison Aikin Brown Cowley Defoe Goldsmith Pope Trusler
 > do
->     for temperature in 25 30 37 40
+>     for analysis in context frequencies style
 >     do
->         mkdir $species-$temperature
+>         mkdir $author-$analysis
 >     done
 > done
 > ~~~
 > {: .bash}
 >
 > > ## Solution
-> > We have a nested loop, i.e. contained within another loop, so for each species
+> > We have a nested loop, i.e. contained within another loop, so for each author
 > > in the outer loop, the inner loop (the nested loop) iterates over the list of
-> > temperatures, and creates a new directory for each combination.
+> > analysis, and creates a new directory for each combination.
 > >
 > > Try running the code for yourself to see which directories are created!
 > {: .solution}